iasebsil83/Pipe_lang/README.md

 ```
 - A node have 3 possible inputs (UP/DOWN/LEFT) and 2 possible outputs (DOWN/LEFT)

-- A pipe has no proper 'sens'
+- A pipe has no proper 'sens'.
   (The same character '|' can be either traveled from UP to DOWN and from DOWN to UP)

 - Depending on the sens the execution goes, the flow can be turned.